 Starting from Metro Manila, get a Victory Liner bus ride from Kamias Terminal going to Aritao.
-After you arrive in Aritao, rent a jeep to transport you to Kapaya.
+After arriving in Aritao, rent a jeep to transport you to Kapaya.
 A jump-off point awaits you there in Kapaya, Nueva Vizcaya.

 Mount Dulang Dulang

-Mountaineers like Mark Osorio, who has been in Mount Dulang Dulang, have enjoyed the company of these tribes.
+Mountaineers like Mark Osorio, who has been to Mount Dulang Dulang, have enjoyed the company of these tribes.
 He said, “It made me realize that we can’t just judge a place and its people based on rumors and stereotypes until we have proven it wrong by staying there for a while.”
-Mindanao, for years, has been pictured out by local and international mass media as a dangerous place for tourists and travelers to visit.

 How to go to Mount Dulang Dulang?